Involving a broader public for the long term with The Public Theater

-For the last two seasons, we've worked in collaboration with the Marketing and Special Projects teams at the Public on work presented as part of the mainstage, Mobile Unit, and/or Public Forum series.
+For the last three seasons, we've worked in collaboration with the Marketing and Special Projects teams at the Public on work presented as part of the mainstage, Mobile Unit, and/or Public Forum series.
 Our focus is both to build upon existing relationships made during previous seasons and to cultivate new ones.
 Artists are at the center of our approach at the Public and we center our work around the ideas expressed in their plays.

 Peoplmovr designed and developed a strategy around long-term, community involvement.
 We started with the hyper local and broadened our research from there.
 Approaching community and organizational leaders, we engaged them in conversations about the theater and what relationship they hoped to develop there.
-Working on several shows, sometimes at once, we invited activists, artists, educators, faith groups, schools, media/bloggers, and more to see the plays, to help lead and join post-show talkbacks and, in general, interact with the content the Public is producing more fully.
+Working on several shows, often at once, we invited activists, artists, educators, faith groups, schools, media/bloggers, and more to see the plays, to help lead and join post-show talkbacks and, in general, interact with the content the Public is producing more fully.

-Success Story: Party People
+Outcome: Party People

 Peoplmovr developed a powerful coalition in coordination with UNIVERSES and the Public.
-Members of this coalition like Brother Shep of the Panther Party worked with us to bring hundreds of people to the theater through group and individual ticket sales.
+Members of this coalition, like Brother Shep of the Panther Party, worked with us to bring hundreds of people to the theater through group and individual ticket sales.
 In addition, we organized a major media event in collaboration with South Bronx Unite.
 South Bronx-based activists had been working for months to turn an empty former rehab center at 349 E. 140th St.--which, coincidentally, used to be run by the Young Lords Party--into a center for the arts, health, and education.
 Part performance, part rally, the event included a preview of Party People songs by UNIVERSES and culminated in a group procession to the vacant building to help raise awareness of SBU’s efforts to take back the space.